Adeem-Treef/Zuri-Responsive-Webpage/README.md

 # Zuri-Responsive-Webpage

-Zuri Task: Making the web page responsive on different screen sizes using media query.
+Zuri's Task: Making the web page responsive on different screen sizes using media query.

 The webpage was hosted on netlify with the link below: